Sit a Spell // History // Civil Rights

 Tabernacle Baptist Church is open for guided tours for the general and historic public.

+The Tabernacle Baptist Church became part of the African American Civil Rights Network in February 2021.
 The African American Civil Rights Network recognizes the civil rights movement in the United States and the sacrifices made by those who fought against discrimination and segregation.
 Created by the African American Civil Rights Act of 2017, and coordinated by the National Park Service, the Network tells the stories of the people, places, and events of the U.S. civil rights movement through a collection of public and private elements.

 Location: